 Living a life dedicated to the path of least resistance is one I chose earlier this year.

 After doing so I lost everything and became severely depressed.
-LOL!

 Not a great advertisement is it?

 The path of least resistance, put simply, is going against anything in life that seems “forced”.

 Turns out that 99.9% of the life I had created was indeed forced.

 When I signed up for a life dedicated to the path of least resistance, boy oh boy, I did not know that losing everything was also what I had signed up for.

 On a deeper level of course I understood that allowing myself to become nothing was an important, advanced and very difficult spiritual practice that I had to undergo.

 Since choosing the path of least resistance I have already experienced a moment of enlightenment, and I embody a kind of peace and feeling of being in love previously unknown to me.

 The best part is that I only started practicing this path deliberately earlier this year, so how many more benefits are to come?
 Hubba Hubba.

 I speak about this new found peace on my youtube channel.